What Is A Lethal Dose Of Methamphetamine?

 What Is The Lethal Dose Of Meth?

-The lethal dose of methamphetamine is 200 milligrams (mg).
+The lethal dose of methamphetamine (meth) is 200 milligrams (mg).
 However, there have been deaths under lower doses than 200 mg.
+A regular dose of meth can be anywhere between 5-60 mg.

-This is a Schedule II drug, meaning it is used in some medical contexts.
+Meth is a Schedule II drug, meaning it is used in some medical contexts.
 A much weaker form of the drug is used in medications that treat ADHD, narcolepsy, and other disorders.

 The form of the drug illegally sold on the streets is much more potent and has a higher risk of abuse.

-Learn more about the fatal doses of commonly abused drugs
+Learn more about the fatal doses of commonly abused drugs.

 Factors That Determine The Lethal Dose Of Methamphetamine

-Methamphetamine (meth) is a powerful and highly addictive drug.
+Methamphetamine is a powerful and highly addictive drug.
 It comes in three primary forms: crystal (the most potent form), base, and speed.

 It comes from the parent drug amphetamine.
 Meth differs from amphetamine in that more of the drug enters the brain and it has more harmful effects on the central nervous system.